实验9: 期中复习

 Q6: Keyboard

-We'd like to create a Keyboard
+We'd like to create a Keyboard class that takes in an arbitrary

-s in a dictionary.
+number of Buttons and stores these Buttons in a dictionary.
 The

 keys in the dictionary will be ints that represent the postition on the

-the methods in the Keyboard
+the methods in the Keyboard class according to each description,

-using the doctests as a reference for the behavior of a Keyboard
+using the doctests as a reference for the behavior of a Keyboard.

 class Button: